It’s predicted that by 2025, QR codes will be used by 30% of all mobile users.

 Making a QR code payment with Pomelo Pay is very quick and easy.

-As a user, all you need to do is scan the QR code with your phone (all smartphones have in-built QR code scanners in their camera) and a notification will pop up.
+As a user, all you need to do is scan the QR code with your phone (all smartphones have in-built QR code scanners in their camera) and a notification will appear.

 Once you click on the notification, you’ll be taken to a separate payment page where you can choose to pay with your preferred payment method.